ssaryonjr/test-read-me/README.md

 export default class ExampleExperiment implements Experiment<Offer> {
   async validate({ offer }: ExperimentValidationArgs): Promise<Offer> {
-    //Offer passed into parseOffer validates that we're receiving the data we expect from Adobe. const parsed = parseOffer(offer)
+    //Offer passed into parseOffer validates that we're receiving the data we expect from AT. const parsed = parseOffer(offer)
     return parsed as Offer //Returns the offer otherwise throws an error.
   }